Hasan Abdullah Ismaik: Other subsidiaries

-He signed an MOU with the Egyptian armed forces to build one million houses in Egypt.
+In June 2013, the board of directors of Depa Limited, one of the world's leading interior contracting companies, appointed Ismaik as its new chairman.'
+His appointment followed a strong performance by the company across its diverse and robust project catalogue in the first quarter of the year, when the company's revenue increased by 18 percent to AED446 million.
+In March 2014, he signed an MOU with the Egyptian armed forces to build one million houses in Egypt.
 The project, one of the biggest in the region, aimed to provide housing for lower income individuals.
-In June 2013, the board of directors of Depa Limited, one of the world's leading interior contracting companies, appointed Ismaik as its new chairman.
-His appointment followed a strong performance by the company across its diverse and robust project catalogue in the first quarter of the year, when the company's revenue increased by 18 percent to AED446 million.